luk3yx/minetest-sscsm/README.md

     - `lookup_nodes_limit`: When `true`, any get_node calls are restricted.
     - `read_playerinfo`: When `true`, `minetest.get_player_names()` will return
         `nil`.
+ - `sscsm.com_send(channel, msg)`: Sends `msg` (a JSON-compatible object) to the server. *Note that client-to-server messages cannot be long, for plain strings the channel and message combined must be at most 492 characters.*
+ - `sscsm.register_on_com_receive(channel, function(msg))`: Registers a
+    function to be called when a message on `channel` is received from the server.

 To communicate with the server-side mods, it is possible to open a mod channel.